SeedofWind-demo2017/NSQ_Stress_Test/README.md

 *  Test PlayProducer - 1 test

 ###### NOTES FYI
-The Sqllite database i used is not optimized(actually terrible) for multi-threading usage.
+The Sqlite database i used is not optimized(actually terrible) for multi-threading usage.
 It might lock the database if you try to use too many threads.
 When that happens
 __Simply restart the local server__